How to Improve Donor Retention

 Analyze the Results of Your Retention Program

-Continue to monitor your donor retention rate and your ability to win back lapsed donors.
+Monitor your donor retention rate and ability to win back lapsed donors.

 Ensure you understand the issues/themes/campaigns that motivate your donors to make their first gift and keep them donating year after year.